We focus on providing our clients with a fun, comfortable and memorable experience while living and traveling safely in

-MHO Adventures has been guiding and outfitting wilderness holidays and expeditions for over 20 years.
-Northern Ontario’s foremost River Guiding Company, MHO Adventures leads expeditions on Canada’s finest paddling areas including, the Missinaibi, Abitibi, Moose, Chapleau, and Bonaventure Rivers as well as in Killarney, Haliburton and anywhere else people would like to go.
+MHO Adventures has been guiding and outfitting wilderness holidays and expeditions for over 25 years.
+Northern Ontario’s foremost River Guiding Company, MHO Adventures leads expeditions on Canada’s finest paddling areas including, the Missinaibi, Moose, Chapleau, French, Spanish and Bonaventure Rivers as well as in Temagami, Kippawa, Killarney, Haliburton or anywhere else you would like to go!

 Our highly trained, experienced and personable guides bring an abundance of knowledge and skill to every trip.
 With a delicious menu, top of the line equipment, beautiful scenery and great company we are sure you will have the time of your life.
 Join us for a truly memorable wilderness experience.

-Established in 1990 by Dave and Julie Morin Missinaibi Headwaters Outfitters quickly grew into Northern Ontario’s foremost river guiding and adventure logistics service company with Dave being ranked by Field & Stream magazine as the top guide in North America.
+Established in 1990 by Dave and Julie Morin Missinaibi Headwaters Outfitters quickly grew into Northern Ontario’s foremost river guiding and adventure logistics service company based in Chapleau, ON.
+With Dave being ranked by Field & Stream magazine as the top guide in North America.